teisnet/CameraStreamingApp/Azure/README.md

     `$ ./run_azure_setup.sh`

 Output is logged to `azure_setup.log`, where you can find the website address and other useful information.

+## Publish the project to Azure
+Publish the project Azure using Visual Studio.
+Alternatively push the project to the Azure git deployment repository or set up GitHub Actions.

 ## Start logging
-When the project is running in Azure, logging can be started by the command:
+When the project is running in Azure, logging can be accessed locally with the command:

 `$ start_azure_logging.sh`